doc4d/docs/docs/WritePro/user/user-new.md

 ### Multi-level lists

-4D Write Pro also supports multi-level lists:
+Multi-level lists are based on [hierarchical paragraph style sheets](stylesheets.md#hierarchical-paragraph-style-sheets).
+Multi-level lists contain a root-level style sheet and one or more sub-level style sheet(s).
+Each level is attached to a hierarchical paragraph style sheet and represents a depth in the list (level 1, level 2, level 3, etc.).

-Multi-level lists are based on [hierarchical paragraph style sheets](stylesheets.md#hierarchical-paragraph-style-sheets), which define a root-level and one or more sub-levels.
-Each level represents a depth in the list (level 1, level 2, level 3, etc.).
-The numbering restarts at each sub-level.
-Whene you add or remove an element in your multi-level list, the numbers are automatically adjusted.
+When a new sub-level is created, the level numbering restarts at 1.
+When you add or remove an element in your multi-level list, the numbers are automatically adjusted.

 ![](../../assets/en/WritePro/multilevel-lists.png)

-Multi-level lists can be created by applying a hierarchical paragraph style sheet to a paragraph using [WP SET ATTRIBUTE](../commands/wp-set-attributes.md).
+Multi-level lists are created by applying a hierarchical paragraph style sheet to a paragraph using [WP SET ATTRIBUTE](../commands/wp-set-attributes.md).

-They can be managed using:
+Multi-level lists can be managed using:

 * paragraph [style sheet attributes](../commands/4d-write-pro-attributes.md#style-sheets) (such as `wk list level index`, `wk list level count`, and `wk list concat string format`)
 * dedicated [standard actions](../user-legacy/standard-actions.md) for level management (`listLevelAppend`, `listLevelInc`, `listLevelDec`)
-* dedicated standard action for numbering marker management (`listConcatString`, `listNumberFormat`).
+* dedicated standard actions for numbering marker management (`listConcatString`, `listNumberFormat`).

-:::info Related blog post
+:::tip Related blog post

 [4D Write Pro – Creating Multi-level Bullet or Numbered Lists Using Hierarchical Paragraph Style Sheets](https://blog.4d.com/4d-write-pro-creating-multi-level-bullet-or-numbered-lists-using-hierarchical-paragraph-style-sheets)